hongyi18/hongyi18.github.io/teaching/order_of_magnitude.md

 ### US units

-The units in US may be a little bit confusing.
+The units in US are a little bit confusing (at least for me for a long time).

 - Length: